Riyadh Province

-Other populous cities in the region include Al Ghat, Zulfi and Majma'ah.
+Other populous cities in the region include Al Ghat, Dawadmi, Afif, Zulfi and Majma'ah.
 Approximately half of the region's area is desert, and it only borders other regions of the kingdom; it has no international borders.
-The region borders, clockwise from the north, the Eastern Province, Najran Region, 'Asir Region, Mecca Region, Medina Region and the Al-Qassim Region.
-It is one of the 7 regions of the kingdom that do not have a coastline.
+The region borders, clockwise from the north, the Eastern Province, Najran Province, ʽAsir Province, Mecca Province, Medina Province and the Al-Qassim Province.
+It is one of the seven regions of the kingdom that do not have a coastline.